tinaye3434/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. A script that creates a directory in another different directory
 7. A script that move a file fro one location to another
 8. A script that deletes a file
 9. A script that deletes a directory
+10. A script that changes directory to the previous one